 At Oxford University, the Bodleian library replaced the original that burned down in 1602.
 Khiva was destroyed in 1603.
 Cardinal Federigo Borromeo founded the Ambrosian Library in Milan in 1609, possibly from remnants of the great library of its defeated rival, Como.
 The Achenese sacked Johore in 1613.
 The Japanese government took Osaka Castle in 1615.
 During the Thirty Years War (1618-1648) at least ten million victims died—nearly every other German.
 Imagine what happened to the region’s libraries.
 Dutch adventurers burned down Jakarta in 1619 and enslaved the Banda islanders to extract more spice.
 Prague was looted repeatedly; the Austrians sacked it in 1620.
 Heidelberg was sacked in 1621.
 In 1630, Ottomans destroyed Hamadan, the ancient capital of Media.
 The next year, Protestant Swedes took Frankfurt and Catholic Germans took Magdeburg, both by storm.
 Japanese government troops stormed Hara castle in 1637.
 In 1645, the Manchus sacked Yang-chou with “very heavy casualties.”
 They would take another forty years to subdue the Ming dynasty.
 Kandahar fell to the Persians in 1649.
 In 1654, the Russians took Smolensk.
 A year later, the Swedes took Warsaw, lost it to the Poles and then retook it.
 That same year, the Russians retook Kiev.

 The magnificent city of Edo (now Tokyo) numbered 107,000 inhabitants in 1657, the year it burned down.
 The Siamese took Chiengmai in 1662.
 The next year, the Moguls took Assam.
 In 1664 and again in 1670, King Sivaji took Surat.
 Its twice-wrought destruction became the pivot points of his life—how sad.
 By 1665, 100,000 Londoners had died of plague.
-The city burned down the next year.
+The city burned down the next year, along with many libraries and private collections.
 The Moguls took Chitagong in 1666.
 Tsaritsyn and Astrakhan fell to Cossacks in 1670.
 The Russians retook Astrakhan in 1671.

 During the endgame of World War II (sic), the British Army sited a gun battery on the Parthenon despite Churchill’s promise not to do so.
 From this high ground, they shelled the working class districts of Athens.
 Thus did Churchill and a succession of Anglo-Saxon hypocrites restore Greek fascists to rule Greece at gunpoint for the next forty years.
 Much the same way undermanned Allied victors rearmed Japanese troops after Japan’s surrender, so they could garrison and police most of South East Asia against native Nationalists.